react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 <img src="/blog/assets/using-react-navigation-5-with-paper/final-drawer.gif" height="480"/>

-### 3. Stack Navigator + Paper's Appbar
+## Stack Navigator + Paper's Appbar

 Stack Navigator provides a way for an app to transition between screens when each new screen is placed on top of a stack.
-In case of this Twitter clone, we will use it to transition from a screen displaying feed of tweets to the screen showing details of a tweet.
+In case of this Twitter clone, we will use it to transition from a screen displaying a feed of tweets to the screen showing details of a tweet.

 React Navigation v5 provides two implementations of a Stack Navigator

 - Native Stack
-- JS based Stack
+- JS-based Stack

-The main difference between them is that JS based stack re-implements animations and gestures while the native stack navigator relies on the platform primitives for animations and gestures.
+The main difference between them is that JS-based stack re-implements animations and gestures while the native stack navigator relies on the platform primitives for animations and gestures.

-In this section we will integrate React Native Paper [Appbar](https://callstack.github.io/react-native-paper/appbar-header.html) and JS based Stack Navigator.
+In this section, we will integrate React Native Paper [Appbar](https://callstack.github.io/react-native-paper/appbar-header.html) and JS-based Stack Navigator.

 As a first step, we will create a minimal version of a Stack: